|

 graphical editor program, providing the illusion of a single

-generating input from a schematic, initiating the simulation run, and
+framework for generating input from a schematic, initiating the

-a superset of the industry standard Spice syntax.
+in ASCII files using a superset of the industry standard SPICE syntax.

 A powerful scripting language and interpreter are provided, so that